susannadurante/Po-piemontese-LULC-mapping-transfer/README.md

 Reference repository: `chiararik/GPNP-habitat-mapping`.

 Additional methodological references: Meyer & Pebesma (2021, Area of Applicability);
-Olofsson et al. (2014, area-adjusted accuracy); Richards & Jia (2006, JM/Bhattacharyya).
+; Richards & Jia (2006, JM/Bhattacharyya).

 ## License

 Released under **CC0 1.0 Universal** (public domain dedication): see `LICENSE`.

 You are free to use, adapt and redistribute this code without restriction.
-If it contributes to your work, a citation of Richiardi et al. (2025) and a link back to this repository are kindly appreciated but not required.
+If it contributes to your work, a link back to this repository are kindly appreciated but not required.